 A study of philosophy from the historical viewpoint with particular attention to the antecedents of modern philosophy and the relation of philosophy to Christian doctrine.
 Designed as a basic philosophy course for those who have not had historical philosophy.
 Not open to graduate students for credit.
 Required of students deficient in philosophy.
-Elective, spring semester, even-numbered years.
+Elective, spring semester.
 2 hours.